DAVISOL-GmbH/dracoon-csharp-sdk/README.md

 This package is originally created and maintained by DRACOON GmbH and licensed under Apache-2.0.

 The enhancements in this fork are done by DAVISOL GmbH.
-We'll also publish the full source code under Apache-2.0 license.
+We also publish the full source code under Apache-2.0 license.

 Copyright DRACOON GmbH.
 All rights reserved.\
 Copyright 2021 DAVISOL GmbH.
 All rights reserved.